-Timothy de Waal Malefyt is a Clinical Associate Professor at the Gabelli School of Business.
+Timothy de Waal Malefyt is a Clinical Professor at the Gabelli School of Business.
 Previously, he held senior positions in advertising agencies where, as a corporate anthropologist, he applied anthropological and cultural approaches to consumer research for developing brand and strategic insights.

 As former vice president, director of cultural discoveries for BBDO Worldwide advertising in New York City, Dr. Malefyt led a global in-agency strategic research group that explored the meaning of brands and consumption from a consumer perspective for the range of BBDO clients including financial services, food industry, packaged goods, health and beauty, automotive, digital communications and technology.
 The companies that his group generated insights for included AT&T, Campbell's soup, eBay, FedEx, GE, Gillette, HBO, J&J, Masterfoods, New Balance, P&G and PepsiCo.
 Before leading the insight group at BBDO, Dr. Malefyt held a position as senior account planner at D'Arcy, Masius, Benton & Bowles advertising in Detroit, where helped generate insights for the successful relaunch of the Cadillac automobile brand.